slimtoolkit/slim/README.md

 - `--target` - Target container image (name or ID)
 - `--pull` - Try pulling target if it's not available locally (default: false).
-- `--docker-config-path` - Set the docker config path used to fetch credentials.
-Must be used with the `--pull` flag.
+- `--docker-config-path` - Set the docker config path used to fetch registry credentials (used with the `--pull` flag).
-- `--registry-username` - Set the username to be used for an image pull on a private registry.
-Must be used with the `--pull` flag.
+- `--registry-account` - Account to be used when pulling images from private registries (used with the `--pull` flag).
-- `--registry-password` - Set the password to be used for an image pull on a private registry.
-Must be used with the `--pull` flag.
+- `--registry-secret` - Account secret to be used when pulling images from private registries (used with the `--pull` and `--registry-account` flags).
 - `--show-plogs` - Show image pull logs (default: false).
 - `--changes value` - Show layer change details for the selected change type (values: none, all, delete, modify, add).
 - `--changes-output value` - Where to show the changes (values: all, report, console).